dhoer/gitlab-secrets/README.md

     docker-compose logs -f gitlab

-Or watch the state for health status of `healty`:
+Or watch the state for health status of `healthy`:

     watch docker-compose ps

 Open a browser and navigate to http://localhost:8081 and initialize the `root` password.
 For this demo we will use `Welcome1` as the password.

-Once logged in, create a new Group called `demo`.
-Then create a new Project called `my-repo`.
+Once logged in, create a project under root group called `my-repo`.

 ### git